cbaogang/SQL-Practice/高频SQL 50 题(基础版).md

   b.name
 FROM
   Employee a
+JOIN
+	Employee b
+ON
-  INNER JOIN Employee b ON a.managerId = b.id
+	a.managerId = b.id
 GROUP BY
   a.managerId
 HAVING